 Getting Started with Blazor RadioButton Component

-This section briefly explains about how to include Blazor RadioButton component in your Blazor Server App and Blazor WebAssembly App using Visual Studio.
+This section explains how to include the Blazor RadioButton component in a Blazor WebAssembly app using Visual Studio and Visual Studio Code.

 Prerequisites